PredaaA/PredaaA/README.md

 <h1 align="center">👋 Hello there, I'm Predä</h1>

-I am _mostly_ an Python developer, but curious about learning new things all the time.
+I am a self-taught developer, curious about learning new things all the time.
 With a love for Docker.

 Always looking for new opportunities. 👀